spectrochempy/spectrochempy/docs/dev/contributing.rst

 Bug reports and enhancement requests
 ====================================

-Bug reports are an important part of making |scpy| more stable and reliable.
+Bug reports are a very important part of any sofware project.
+Helping us to discover issues or proposing enhancements should allow making |scpy| more stable, reliable and adapted to more scientific activities.

 Please report Bug issues you discover to the
 `Issue Tracker  <https://redmine.spectrochempy.fr/projects/spectrochempy/issues>`_